increase conversions on your website

 Remove CAPTCHA Unless Essential

-CAPTCHAs prevent spam but also create unnecessary barriers for real users.
-If visitors struggle to complete a CAPTCHA or find it annoying, they may abandon the form altogether, costing you leads.
+CAPTCHAs prevent spam but also put a barrier in front of real users.
+If visitors struggle with a CAPTCHA or find it annoying, they may abandon the form altogether, costing you leads.

-Instead of using traditional CAPTCHAs, consider alternatives like invisible reCAPTCHA or honeypot fields that block bots without interfering with the user experience.
-Removing friction from your forms makes it easier for genuine users to convert.
+Instead of traditional CAPTCHAs, consider invisible reCAPTCHA or honeypot fields that block bots without getting in the user’s way.
+Removing that friction makes it easier for genuine users to convert.

 45